Over 100 5 Star Reviews!

 Military Investigations Lawyers

 Military investigations can be extremely stressful for service members and their families.
 These investigations may last for weeks, months, or even over a year, potentially leading to adverse actions, administrative separations, boards of inquiry (BOI), or courts-martial.
-The risks involved are significant, including the loss of rank or pay, loss of military career and benefits, loss of military retirement, and, in criminal cases, potential incarceration and punitive discharge.
+The risks involved are significant, including the loss of rank or pay, loss of military career and benefits, loss of military retirement, and, in criminal cases, potential incarceration and even longer-term punishments, like punitive discharge (bad-conduct discharge, dishonorable discharge, and dismissal) and sex-offender registration.

 Understanding the military investigation process is crucial for service members.
 Being prepared and informed on what to expect can make all the difference in successfully navigating these challenging situations.
 Securing the help of an experienced military investigations attorney early on is not only wise but essential for ensuring the best possible outcome.